Hymns to Saints Donatus and Hilary

 Parte], sed nullus liquor, inde stilla,

-Res nova mundo!
+Res nova mundo!2

 A fragment of a worn-out vessel

-Rises (is restored) into its previous shape, even though a little part
+Is restored to its previous shape, even though a little part

 A new thing in the world!